 The majority of cruise ship cabins do come with a hair dryer for guests to use.
 That being said, it probably won't be as powerful as the one you have at home, and if you're someone who likes to diffuse your hair with a specific attachment, there's a good chance it won't fit on the hair dryer that's provided.

 You're able to bring your own hair dryer onboard with you, as they are not prohibited by any cruise line.
+Just be mindful of how many outlets are available in your stateroom.
+Many bathrooms only have European-style razor outlets, so you'll have to dry your hair at the vanity.

 How do you work the microwave in the cabin?

+That box with the numbers on it you found in the closet of your cabin?
+It’s not a microwave.
+It’s your personal safe!
 The number pad allows you to create your own code to open and close the safe, keeping your valuables safe from theft during your voyage.

-Microwaves and other appliances are typically frowned upon in cruise ship cabins, as they present a fire hazard.
+Microwaves and other appliances are frowned upon in cruise ship cabins, as they present a fire hazard.
+On most ships, you won’t even find a coffeemaker or tea kettle in your room.
+If you try to smuggle them onboard, they'll be confiscated during the embarkation process.

 Read more: 20 things cruise lines really do not want you to bring on ships

-If you need a fresh cup of coffee first thing in the morning, consider utilizing room service!
+For those who need a fresh cup of coffee first thing in the morning, consider utilizing room service!
 Most cruise lines offer a free continental breakfast as part of your base fare.
 Plus, this is a great way to save some time in the morning if you have an early excursion.
 You will not have to worry about going to the ship's buffet.

 Can I choose my cabin?

-Unlike with hotels, when you book your cruise, you will select the exact room you prefer.
+Unlike with hotels, when you book your cruise, you can select the exact room you prefer.
 In other words, you can choose to stay in room 5142 and not 5069, and you will come away from your booking with a cabin number that’s all yours.

 You can look at the ship’s deck plans and pick out the perfect cruise ship cabin location (forward, aft, by the elevators, etc.).
 Maybe you want connecting rooms, so you're close to your children.
 Perhaps you want a room closer to the adults-only deck if you are taking a child-free trip.